 Returning to our Parish

-The Parish Life Center will be open the week of May 11th – 15th for prayer time ONLY.
+The Parish Life Center will be remain open after Daily Mass for prayer time ONLY.
 Please come and spend some time with the Lord.
-Face covering is suggested, and appropriate social distancing will be required.
-The schedule is as follows:
+Face coverings are required, and appropriate social distancing will be required.

 from 10 am to 5 pm